mlykov/Projects/README.md

   - `Success: All tests passed!` - if all tests pass
   - `Failure: Following tests failed:` - with a list of failed tests if any fail

+- `make test-ci` - runs unit tests only (skips integration tests that require privileges).
+Designed for CI/CD environments where privileged containers may not be available.
+Outputs the same summary format as `make test`.

 - `make lint` - checks code style and quality in Docker:
   - Verifies code formatting with `gofmt`
   - Runs static analysis with `go vet`